angu-software/TCR-Workflow/README.md

 ## Acknowledgements

 THX to [@Kent Beck] who lit my spark on the TCR workflow at the [goto; CP 24] in a short chat!
+Since then I could not stop thinking about TCR which eventually led to the creation of this repository.

-THX to the team creating  which created the [tcr-workshop repo], which inspired this project
+THX to the team creating  which created the [tcr-workshop repo], which inspired this project.

+---

 [@Kent Beck]: https://github.com/KentBeck
 [goto; CP 24]: https://gotocph.com/2024